 People treat you differently when you are carrying a lot of stuff.
 Some stores won’t even let you inside, leaving you choosing between keeping your things safe, or buying something you need (like food).

-Stigma against people carrying large loads is so pervasive that even our City government has proposed treating people differently for carrying personal property – last year’s proposed sit-lie ban contained a provision that would have made it a crime to have more “attended property” than a person can carry, like a cart filled with personal belongings, or heavy luggage.
+Stigma against people carrying large loads is so pervasive that even our City government has proposed treating people differently for carrying personal property – 2017’s proposed sit-lie ban contained a provision that would have made it a crime to have more “attended property” than a person can carry, like a cart filled with personal belongings, or heavy luggage.
 This provision was one reason that the ACLU of Colorado called the law “one of the most outrageous, cruel and absurd examples that we have seen yet of a proposed ordinance clearly targeting unhoused persons.”